Shear-free perfect fluids with a barotropic equation of state in general relativity: an update and a new formalism: Basic SO2 formalism

 \end{enumerate}

 together with their complex conjugates.\\

 This set has to be augmented by the new commutator relations, namely

 With the aid of the commutator relations it is straightforward, although cumbersome, to obtain the integrability conditions for the equations (\ref{e0u}-\ref{ZU3}).
-The resulting \emph{algebraic} relations between the main unknowns $\u, \uc, \U_3, \theta$, the variables which depend on $\mu$ only and the basic variables, are presented in Appendix 3, where I also use the following 0-weighted and real quantity,
+The resulting \emph{algebraic} relations between the main unknowns $\u, \uc, \U_3, \theta$, the variables which depend on $\mu$ only and the basic variables, are presented in Appendix 3.

-Using the integrability conditions of Appendix 3 one can eliminate $\beta$ from the derivatives of (\ref{z_u_relation}) and thereby obtain the following (frequently useful) expressions for the derivatives of $z$\footnote{Alternatively the $z$-derivatives can be obtained directly from the Einstein field equations and Jacobi equations: this procedure was followed in Appendix A of \cite{VdB-Radu2016} in order to show that the lhs of (\ref{z_u_relation}) is indeed basic and thereby obtain (\ref{eq5},\ref{eq10},\ref{eq6})}.
+Using the integrability conditions of Appendix 3 one can eliminate $\beta$ from the derivatives of (\ref{z_u_relation}) and thereby obtain the following (sometimes useful) expressions for the derivatives of $z$\footnote{Alternatively the $z$-derivatives can be obtained directly from the Einstein field equations and Jacobi equations: this procedure was followed in Appendix A of \cite{VdB-Radu2016} in order to show that the lhs of (\ref{z_u_relation}) is indeed basic and thereby obtain (\ref{eq5},\ref{eq10},\ref{eq6})}.